The Einstein mass-energy relation

 The quantity E is the amount of

-energy produced when a mass m is completely converted to energy and c is the speed of light
+energy produced when a mass m is totally converted to energy and c is the speed of light

 For example if a mass of say 1 kg of any matter